MetaMask/metamask-docs/snaps/features/data-storage.md

 :::caution important
 You can install Snaps into each user's MetaMask instance.
-If a Snap stores data, that data resides specifically in that user's instance.
+If a Snap stores data, that data is specific to that user's MetaMask instance.
 However, this data can be shared across multiple dapps.
 Do not assume that the data a Snap stores is unique to a single dapp unless it is specifically designed to be that way.
 :::